aiven/devportal/docs/products/kafka/kafka-connect/concepts/connect-plugin-list-not-available.rst

 ..
 Note::

-    The same error message is shown in Terraform (e.g when using ``terraform plan``) because it uses the same backend API.
+    The same error message is shown in Terraform (for example, when using ``terraform plan``) because it uses the same backend API.

 There can be a number of reasons why you are seeing the above message: